 On its own, the Morris-Jumel Mansion embodies a wealth of New York City history, having witnessed more than two centuries of it, but in 1912, The City History Club endowed the property with even more historical significance by installing a colonial relic on the property.
-You can learn more about the many important events that took place at the Morris-Jumel Mansion on our upcoming virtual tour!
 The artifact brought to the Morris-Jumel property was a colonial mile marker from Kingsbridge Road, an old post road that stretched from downtown Manhattan all the way to Albany.
 Today, the marker at the Morris-Jumel Mansion is one of very few that still exist.

 The brownstone mile marker which can now be found on the north-east side of the Morris-Jumel property once sat along Kingsbridge Road, now St. Nicholas Road by the mansion.
 It was part of a way-finding system developed in the mid-18th century that marked the distance from Lower Manhattan to Albany.
 A marker was set at every mile along the road.
 The Morris-Jumel marker stood at the 11th-mile mark.
 Measurements started at City Hall in Lower Manhattan.